cfoust/cy/docs/src/parameters.md

 # Parameters

 `cy` has a key-value store referred to as **parameters**.
-In addition to being available for use from Janet for arbitrary purposes, parameters are also the primary means of configuring `cy`'s behavior.
+In addition to being available for use from Janet for arbitrary purposes, parameters are also the primary means of configuring the behavior of `cy`'s built-in interfaces.

 Parameters are set with {{api param/set}} and retrieved with {{api param/get}}: